You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 My friend’s solution?
 Working again.
 But only on things that he enjoyed or challenged him.
 He’s now happily semi-retired, working about 20 hours per week and still traveling the world.

 Now, you may think semi-retirement is a half-measure.
 I guess it depends on how you look at things.

 But the reality is: When you semi-retire, you get the best of both worlds.
 You can engage in meaningful work and do all the activities you want to do in retirement.
-And you won’t run out of money.

 - Ensure positive cash flow

 - Spend more time with family and friends